Spectral Decomposition of the Capitan Reef and Salado Evaporites

 FFG-Spectral

-This image shows an RGB blend time slice over the Capitan reef next to dissolution features.
+This image shows an RGB blend time slice over the Capitan Reef next to dissolution features.
 The RGB blend is over 8, 15, and 30 HZ respectively.
 These tuning frequencies are determined by analyzing the peak amplitudes over each frequency band and focusing on the maximums.
-The dissolution features vary greatly throughout the area.
+The dissolution features vary greatly throughout the Capitan Reef.
 Flexing along the reef margin may have caused fracturing that allowed for communication between the aquifer and Salado salt beds resulting in dissolution features that are highlighted here.
 (Anderson, 1981).

 About the Author